The Apprenticeship of Duddy Kravitz (film): Production

 Lionel Chetwynd was commissioned by John G. Kemeny to write a script based on Mordecai Richler's novel The Apprenticeship of Duddy Kravitz.
 The first draft was sent to Richler, who then showed it to his friend Ted Kotcheff.
 Kotcheff said that he would direct the film if Richler wrote the second draft of the script.
 The film was shot in Montreal from 10 September to 14 November 1973, with an initial budget of $650,000 and a final cost of $910,000. $300,000 came from the Canadian Film Development Corporation and the remaining $650,000 was raised by Gerald Schneider.
 Miklós Lente was the director of photography for the first two weeks of filming, but was replaced by Brian West.

 The film was actually Kotcheff's second adaptation of Richler's 1959 novel.
 In 1961, he had directed a television play for ITV's Armchair Theatre based on Kravitz, with Hugh Futcher in the title role.

 American producer Samuel Z. Arkoff was approached to make the film, but wanted to turn Duddy into a Greek character.

-Few Canadians were cast in major roles because the Canadian film industry was underdeveloped at that time.
+Few Canadians were cast in major roles because the Canadian film industry was underdeveloped at the time.